Why Mobile Apps?

-Find a good offer to promote – this can be a product like an app, e-book, software or a service.
+Find a good offer to promote – this can be a product like an app, e-book, software, or a service.
 Find a way to promote your product in the app – this could be by adding an affiliate link, a banner, video, or a text link; then drive traffic to it.
 You’ll get paid anytime users make a purchase or complete an action by following your affiliate link.

 Why making money with affiliate marketing using apps works:

 This type of app monetisation is successful because it has a low barrier of entry and provides the potential for high returns with relatively low risk.
-And because the apps are free, users are not spending any money to download it.
+And because the apps are free, users are not spending any money to download them.
 This is great because the user will be more likely to click on the links and make a purchase, or complete other actions.